 I’m a freelance science writer and editor specializing in biology, health and medicine, technology and science policy.
 I’m drawn to stories that reflect the complexities of how scientists go about their work.
 I love writing about research methods — in the field and in the lab.
 I’m a regular contributor at Chemical & Engineering News and a contributing editor at The Scientist.
 My work has has also appeared in Knowable, Scientific American, Nature and its sibling publications, BBC Focus, Spectrum, The Open Notebook, and other outlets.
 I sometimes take on writing, research and editing projects for foundations, nonprofits and companies when there’s no conflict of interest with what I cover as a reporter.

-In a past life, I did my doctorate on mammalian brain development — rat whiskers, to be specific.
-(My degree is from the University of Oxford, but I spent half my time at the University of Edinburgh.)
+In a past life, I did a doctorate on mammalian brain development — rat whiskers, to be specific — at the University of Oxford.
 I was reborn as a science writer with the help of the Science Communication Program at the University of California, Santa Cruz.
-These days I live in western Massachusetts with my furniture-making husband and my mischief-making son.
+Before going freelance I was the news editor at The Scientist and a biomedical reporter at Nature.
+I live in Western Massachusetts with my furniture-making husband and my mischief-making son.
 I’m a member of the National Association of Science Writers and the Association of Health Care Journalists.